IBM/event-automation/_connectors/kc-source-pulsar/index.md

 categories:
   - Messaging
 ---
-Pulsar source connector for copying data from Pulsar topics to Kafka topics.
+The Pulsar source connector for copying data from Pulsar topics to Kafka topics.